marconimarques/Customized-Instructions/ambiguity/README.md

 1. Open Codex or Claude Code CLI's.

-Example:
+Examples:

-- Run `ambiguity-coworker.md` on `scenarios/Cellulose 2026 Market.txt`.
-How can logistics enable value creation vs value sustaining?
+- Run `ambiguity-coworker.md` over `scenarios/When AI Makes Everything Cheap.txt` giving me a first view about in which ways logistics can be a source of value creation.
 - Run `ambiguity-coworker.md` to check `scenarios/When AI Makes Everything Cheap.txt` considering what I must take into account in my digital product strategy.
 - Run `ambiguity-coworker.md` over `scenarios/When AI Makes Everything Cheap.txt` and give me a north start to move forward in my AI literacy.

 ## What’s in this repo